-The Corporate Governance Statement is accurate and up to date as at [insert effective date of statement] and has been approved by the board.
+The Corporate Governance Statement is accurate and up to date as at 19 April 2023 and has been approved by the board.

-The annexure includes a key to where our corporate governance disclosures can be located.3
+The annexure includes a key to where our corporate governance disclosures can be located.

-Date: 07 April 2021
+Date: 19 April 2023